Allergan Foundation Research Grant

 Applicants will receive a confirmation receipt by email from the AOF within 3 business days after submission.
 Files exceeding 10 MB must be broken into separate smaller units to allow passage through internet security measures.

-The AOF is a non-profit organization and our policy is not to cover any indirect costs associated with the Allergan Foundation Research Program or any other of our programs.
+The AAOF is a non-profit organization and our policy is not to cover any indirect costs associated with the Allergan Foundation Research Program or any other of our programs.

 The award recipient and an institution representative will be invited to attend the next AAO annual meeting in order to be recognized and participate at AOF events and the annual AOF Celebration Luncheon held on Saturday.

-Any manuscript or publication material produced must acknowledge the American Optometric Foundation and The Allergan Foundation.
+Any manuscript or publication material produced must acknowledge the American Academy of Optometry Foundation and The Allergan Foundation.

 Recipients are encouraged to submit a manuscript to Optometry and Vision Science.